EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Weapons/5-Legendary.md

 This weapon deals magical bludgeoning damage.

 ***Soul of Creation.***
 When attempting a blacksmithing check you can treat a d20 roll of 9 or lower as a 10.
-In addition when crafting items via
+In addition when crafting items with this hammer.

+***Innate Spellcasting.***
+Skirn has the innate ability to cast magic (spell save DC 19, +11 to hit with spell attacks).
+It can innately cast Stone Shape and Wall of Stone once per long rest each, requiring no material components.